-Back to school shopping is here and we are ready to shop!
-Most of us are waiting to see what school will look like this next year, but that doesn’t mean that we won’t be shopping.
+Back to school shopping is here, and we are ready to shop!
+Of course, most of us are waiting to see what school will look like this next year, but that doesn’t mean that we won’t be shopping.

-In this article, I am looking at some of the top items that are required for back to school for most grades and comparing the cost and selection of each item.
+In this article, I am looking at some of the top items required for back to school for most grades and comparing the cost and selection of each item.

 - For BJ’s fans we did a BJs Vs. Target post here.